re-cinq/green-tips/README.md

  13. Green IT tip of the day: Extend your hardware life: Extend your hardware life to reduce your embodied carbon footprint.

  14. Green IT tip of the day: Make your machines work: Increase machine utilisation to get the most out of a server.
 Energy efficiency isn't linear.

+ 15. Green IT tip of the day: Scale to zero: Scale environments to zero if you don't need them.

+ 16. Green IT tip of the day: Rearchitect your distributed monolith: Chatty services consume more energy and networking, optimise for less communication between services.

+ 17. Green IT tip of the day: Remove unused assets: Monitor and analyze the application and the cloud bill to identify resources that are no longer used or can be reduced.

+ 18. Green IT tip of the day: Stop data littering: Set an appropriate retention policy for your data.